Study raises concern over exposure to flame retardant chemicals used in some car seats

 The study's researchers and others are now calling for the federal flammability standard to be re-evaluated, similar to how the standard for upholstered furniture was revised in 2021 to eliminate flame retardants.

-The National Highway Traffic Safety Administration, which sets those standards, did not respond to CBS News' request for comment.
+The National Highway Traffic Safety Administration, which sets those standards, told CBS News it's aware of the report and is reviewing it.

 The International Association of Fire Fighters, which represents over 344,000 firefighters and emergency medical workers in the U.S. and Canada, said that most car fires are the result of engine fires or accidents, and don't come from the interior of the car.
 But, it said, the chemicals pose a risk to its members.